Procedure for Judicial and Public Appointment Candidates Seeking MLBA Recommendation:

 The Board will make every effort to complete this process within one month.
 In some circumstances, the Chair or Co-Chairs will inform the candidate if the endorsement process is expected to take longer than one month.

-The candidate must contact the Chair or Co-Chairs of any important changes in the application or to discuss any questions the candidate may have regarding his/her request for endorsement.
+The candidate must contact the Chair or Co-Chairs of any important changes in the application or to discuss any questions the candidate may have regarding their request for endorsement.

 When reviewing a candidate’s request for endorsement, the Committee and the Board will consider the following: